eweix/drafts/content/notes/0a1_naming-style-guide.md

 date: 2023-08-09
 ---

 Names are important!
 Especially when it comes to files and organization.
-Taking a little bit of time to establish a consistent syntax/style for naming makes it much easier to find things when you look for them later[^jennybc].
+Taking a little bit of time to establish a consistent syntax/style for naming makes it much easier to find things when you look for them later.[^1]

 - Use `"_"` underscores to delimit *units of meta-data* in a project
 - Use "-" hyphens to delimit *words* (basically replace spaces with these)